 Professor Hollis-Brusky teaches courses on American Politics, Constitutional Law & Theory, and Legal Institutions at Pomona College.
-She is also one of the Co-Founders of the Southern California Law and Social Science (SoCLASS) Forum (www.soclass.org) and one of the current organizers of the Pomona College Social Science Research Confab (http://research.pomona.edu/ssrc).
+She is also one of the Co-Founders of the Southern California Law and Social Science (SoCLASS) Forum (www.soclass.org).
 Her research focuses on the political construction and diffusion of legal and constitutional ideas; the dynamics of constitutional change (and the role “support structures” play in that process); and how networks of elites shape the development and articulation of law and legal policy.
 Her areas of expertise include the Supreme Court, Federalism, the Separation of Powers, the Unitary Executive Theory, Constitutional Theory, the Conservative Legal Movement (Federalist Society, Christian Lawyers, Tea Party), and State and Federal Contraceptive Mandates.

-She plans to have her in-progress book manuscript (Ideas with Consequences: The Federalist Society and the Conservative Counterrevolution) completed and under review by Fall 2013.
+Her book manuscript (Ideas with Consequences: The Federalist Society and the Conservative Counterrevolution) is currently under review.